UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/Intro-to-HPC/README.md

 Once you're connected, type ```ocelote``` to connect to Ocelote.

 ## Working on the Command Line
-Once you're logged in, you can interact with the system using Bash commands.
-Some basics are provided below if you are unfamiliar with its syntax.
+Once you're logged in, you can interact with the system.
+Some commands are provided below.

-### Bash
+### Linux Shell

 |Command|What it does|
 |--------|------------------|